VenueDriver/aws-app-logger/README.md

 CloudWatch already provides a timestamp, so you don't need that.
 The second, indented line of your log output is machine-readable JSON data, and after that is a human-readable, pretty-printed version for you to read.
+CloudWatch will parse the JSON representation and index the things that it finds in it, and you can read the other part.

-Now, you can use AWS Log Insights to locate every `message` related to any specific order `id`, because both of those things are machine-readable and indexed.
-You can also do queries for lifecycle events related to orders where the total was greater than X, or where the subtotal was exactly Y, or things that make sense within your application.
+Now, you can use AWS Log Insights to find log entries related to concepts in your application.
+If you have an application with an "order" model that you care about, then you can query for log messages related to any given order `id`.
+You can do queries based on attributes of your orders, like the total, subtotal, any special taxes that your application handles, etc.  You can search for log lines from orders as they closed where the total was above $X, for example.
+Or where some tax line item was zero, when maybe it never should be.

 ## Installation